 Main page <> Index of descriptions <> Previous description <> Gliocladium <> Next description

 Gliocladium

 Conidiophores erect, terminated by a dense brush-like branching system bearing tapered phialides.
-The spores (conidia) are colourless, pink, or green and are produced in a dense wet mass from the phialides.
-The spore-bearing structures can be relatively small as in the two illustrations of G. roseum above or large and complex as in the illustration of G. viride at right.
-Similar to Penicillium but with conidia collecting in wet rather than dry masses.
+The spores (conidia) are colourless, or green and are produced in a dense wet mass from the phialides.
+The spore-bearing structures are fairly large and complex as in the illustration of G. penicillioides at left.
+Species of Gliocladium are similar to those of Penicillium but with conidia collecting in wet rather than dry masses.

+Main page <> Index of descriptions <> Previous description <> Gliocladium <> Next description